telliott99/MyJava/arraylist.rst

     class Obj implements Comparable<Obj> {

-and we have a new function:
+and we have a new method:

 .. sourcecode:: java